How to Make a Bench from a Headboard and Footboard

 We used glue and hanger bolts to attach part of the finials with the legs.
 Then we attached the new legs onto the footboard with more hanger bolts and wood glue.

 The leftovers of the finals were put back onto the headboard to be finials again.
-(We sanded them down to round them out a bit too.)
-Learn what the best sander for furniture is here.
+(We sanded them down with a power sander to round them out a bit too.)
+Check out the best sanders for furniture here to find the sanding tool that works best for you and your project.

 Attaching the Footboard to the Headboard